g4bindev/g4bindev/README.md

 ### Hi there 👋

 - 🔭 I'm working to be a server side developer
-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning Java
 - 🐧 Linux user

 <div align="center">